About SIP Certified

 Promoting Sustainable Winegrowing Since 2008

 SIP Certified launched its pilot program in 2008 with 3,700 acres of vines between Monterey and Santa Barbara counties.
-Today, there are 43,600 vineyard acres in California and Michigan, two wineries and more than 43 million bottles of wine that have been SIP Certified.
-Consumers around the world can now find a wide array of sustainably produced wines to fit their needs, budgets and stylistic preferences.
+Today, there are over 42,000 vineyard acres in California and Michigan, four wineries, and more than 49 million bottles of wine that have been SIP Certified.
+Consumers around the world can now find a wide array of sustainably produced wines to fit their needs, budgets, and stylistic preferences.

 - Social Responsibility - Competitive wages, medical insurance, training, and education.